StevenBlack/vocab/readme.md

 ### encephalesthenia
 Exhaustion due to emotional stress rather than lack of sleep or physical work.
 A person who deals with an impending lawsuit by taking naps constantly is probably suffering from encephalesthenia.
-Pronounced EN-SEF-A-LUS-THEEN-EE-A.

 ### encomium
 A eulogy that sums up the good qualities of a dead person.
 It's come to mean any ceremonious praise that celebrates a person dead or alive.
-Pronounced EN- CO'MEE'UM.

 ### encyclical
 A letter from the pope to all his bishops.
 It has come to be used figuratively to refer to any very important letter.
 The CEO of a company could send a memo to all the division heads, who might sarcastically refer to it as the boss's encyclical.
-Pronounced EN-SICK'UCK'AL.

 ### endemic